ijeism/blog/_posts/2018-05-02-shared-mobility-nyc-part-2.md

 grid.arrange(pl1, pl2, pl3, pl4, pl5, pl6, ncol = 3, top = 'No of Pickups vs Hour\nWeekday', bottom = 'Weekend')
 {% endhighlight %}

-On the other hand, pickup activity on non-working days (second row) follow a different pattern.
-Pickups for Taxi and Uber in particular are high during the very early morning hours (perhaps when people return home from a night out) and have another peak in the afternoon hours, with a slightly different distribution.
-Again, highest count tends to occur on days with low mean temperatures.
-Bike activity also shows a steady rise and fall during the afternoon hours, although to a much lesser extent on cooler days; somewhat increased activity equally occurs during early morning hours (from around midnight till 3-4 am).

 ## Location